johnnyTar/PPO-Sample-Efficiency/README.md

-# PPO with Self-Imitation Learning
+# PPO with Self-Imitation Learning and Random Network Distillation

 Implementation of Proximal Policy Optimization enhanced with Self-Imitation Learning for improved sample efficiency in sparse reward environments.
 This project combines the stability of PPO with SIL ability to learn from past successful experiences through prioritized replay, tested on MiniGrid environments.